tsvetan-ganev/pizza-hunt/README.md

     ```

 ## Notes
+- You might need to prefix some commands with ```sudo``` on Linux/Mac.
-I have not tested this application on an iOS device, since I do not have a Macintosh computer.
+- I have not tested this application on an iOS device/emulator, since I do not have a Macintosh computer.